Convert Figma logo to code with AI

 --check: Checking files for formatting

-To check whether files have been formatted (but not write directly to them), use the --check flag.
+To check whether files require formatting (but not write directly to them), use the --check flag.
 It will take files as input, and output a diff to stdout instead of rewriting the file contents.
-If there are files which haven't been fully formatted, StyLua will exit with status code 1.
+If there are any files that require formatting, StyLua will exit with status code 1.

-• --output-format=unified: output a unified diff, which can be consumed by tools like patch or delta
+• --output-format=unified: output a unified diff, consumable by tools like patch or delta

 • --output-format=json: output JSON representing the changes, useful for machine-readable output